aws-solutions-library-samples/guidance-for-simple-and-scalable-serverless-load-testing-on-aws/README.md

 ```
 docker tag locust:master 111122223333.dkr.ecr.us-east-2.amazonaws.com/locust:master
 ```
-Now that the image has been created and tagged, the Docker client needs to authenticate with the ECR registry before attempting to push the image. **Make sure you change the region and base ECR registry URI to match yours before running the commandl**:
+Now that the image has been created and tagged, the Docker client needs to authenticate with the ECR registry before attempting to push the image. **Make sure you change the region and base ECR registry URI to match yours before running the command**:
 ```
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 111122223333.dkr.ecr.us-east-2.amazonaws.com
 ```